-Until midway through the 2000/01 fishing season, the SBT quota applied to the catch of both SBT (Thunnus maccoyii) and Pacific bluefin tunas (formerly Thunnus thynnus, now recognized as Thunnus orientalis).
-The quota restriction on Pacific bluefin tuna was removed late in the 2000/01 SBT season, when Pacific bluefin tuna was identified as a separate species.
-It was demonstrated that morphological characteristics and DNA analysis could be used to readily distinguish Pacific bluefin from SBT in catches.
+Thunnus orientalis).
+The quota restriction on Pacific bluefin tuna was removed late in the 2000/01 SBT season, when Pacific bluefin tuna was identified as a separate species and it was demonstrated morphological characteristics and DNA analysis could be used to readily distinguish Pacific bluefin from SBT in catches.
 SBT landings reported prior to June 2001 distinguished between northern and southern bluefin even though catches of both were counted against the SBT quota.
 Catches reported as northern bluefin were most likely Pacific bluefin.
 The quota restriction on northern bluefin tuna (Thunnus thynnus) was removed in 2002.